-4. Assessment of what products and services in which the issuer of the bonds is otherwise involved in, as well as if these can be considered as significantly obstructing a sustainable development.
+4. Assessment of what products and services in which the bond or instrument otherwise finances, as well as if these can be considered as significantly impeding a sustainable development.

-- How have the indicators for adverse impacts on sustainability factors been taken into account?
+How have the indicators for adverse impacts on sustainability factors been taken into account?